 Genetic testing is a powerful tool, and raises many important issues for individuals and their families.
 The following are frequently asked questions and important information you should know before deciding if cancer risk testing is useful for you.

 Cancer risk genetic counseling entails consulting with a team of health care professionals (usually a genetic counselor, physician or nurse-geneticist) to review personal and family history, help determine cancer risk, and provide recommendations to reduce cancer risk and detect cancer earlier.

 What is the role of the genetic counselor?

-A genetic counselor will evaluate the likelihood of a genetic trait that is responsible for cancer in an individual or their family and help people understand the genetic, medical, psychological, and other issues related to genetic testing.
+A genetic counselor will evaluate the likelihood of a genetic trait that is responsible for cancer in an individual or his/her family and help people understand the genetic, medical, psychological and other issues related to genetic testing.

 What is genetic testing for cancer risk?